dwiest/tq-project/README.md

 # tq-project
 ## Installation ##

-After cloning this repository, run the following commands to install the necessary software and configuration files:
+After cloning this repository run the following commands to install the necessary software and configuration files:

 ``cd tq-project``